iamprecieee/string-analyser/README.md

 # String Analysis API

-A REST API service that analyses strings and stores their computed properties including length, palindrome status, character frequency, and more.
+A simple REST API service that analyses strings and stores their computed properties including length, palindrome status, character frequency, and more.
 Built with Rust, Axum, PostgreSQL, and Redis.

 ## Features